 American Municipal Power’s 129 members represent a broad cross-section of the public power community.
 AMP’s member spotlights provide more in-depth information about the history and operations of individual members.

-As a member of AMP, Piqua participates in a number of AMP programs and projects that assist in providing reliable energy and other benefits to the community and its citizen-owners.
+As a member of AMP, Royalton participates in a number of AMP programs and projects that assist in providing reliable energy and other benefits to the community and its citizen-owners.
 These include:

 For more information, please visit www.royaltonpa.com.